 - Engage in a positive learning environment that supports the formal and hidden curriculum

 For more information on learning communities, contact Julia Kolcharno, MA, at firstname.lastname@example.org or 570-504-9635.

 The Leadership Institute provides you with the knowledge, skills and tools to demonstrate leadership and service and prepares you for a career in medical and health-related fields.

 For more information on the Leadership Institute, contact Kelsey Savka, MS, at email@example.com.

-Clubs & organizations
+Clubs and organizations

-Geisinger Commonwealth School of Medicine recognizes the contributions of student clubs and organizations that enhance the quality of student life and the college community.
-Clubs and organizations offer students the opportunity to participate in academic, cultural, social and athletic activities that are consistent with the development of knowledge, skills, values and attitudes expected from healthcare professionals.
+Student clubs and organizations can enhance your quality of life and the college community.
+They give you the chance to participate in academic, cultural, social and athletic activities that help you develop knowledge, skills, values and attitudes expected from healthcare professionals.